General Claude Juste Alexandre Legrand

 Arc de Triomphe: LEGRAND on the east pillar

-Legrand returned to France to recover, and in April of 1813 he became a senator.
-In January of 1814, he served under Augereau and organized the defense of Chalon-sur-Saône, repulsing attacks until he was finally driven out by superior numbers.
-Still suffering from his wounds received at the Battle of the Berezina, Legrand finally succumbed to them the next year.
+Legrand returned to France to try and recover and in April of 1813 he became a senator.
+In January of 1814 he served under Augereau and in February he organized the defense of Chalon-sur-Saône, repulsing attacks until he was finally driven out by superior numbers.
+Still suffering from his wounds received at the Battle of the Berezina, Legrand finally succumbed to them in January of the next year.

 - Chandler, David G. Dictionary of the Napoleonic Wars.
 New York: Macmillan Publishing, 1979.